A proximal method for composite minimization: Abstract

 \section{Abstract}

-We consider minimization of functions that are compositions of prox-regular functions with smooth vector functions.
-A wide variety of important optimization problems can be formulated in this way.
-We describe a subproblem constructed from a linearized approximation to the objective and a regularization term, investigating the properties of local solutions of this subproblem and showing that they eventually identify a manifold containing the solution of the original problem.
-We propose an algorithmic framework based on this subproblem and prove a global convergence result.
+We consider minimization of functions that are compositions of convex or prox-regular functions (possibly extended-valued) with smooth vector functions.
+A wide variety of important optimization problems fall into this framework.
+We describe an algorithmic framework based on a subproblem constructed from a linearized approximation to the objective and a regularization term.
+Properties of local solutions of this subproblem underlie both a global convergence result and an identification property of the active manifold containing the solution of the original problem.
+Preliminary computational results on both convex and nonconvex examples are promising.

 \begin{AMS} 49M37, 90C30 \end{AMS}